- Developers

 Read more about EVM in “What is EVM?”.

-Fabric has incorporated Hyperledger Burrow.
-This is another Hyperledger project, which provides a blockchain client.
-It also provides a smart contractor interpreter, modeled after EVM.
-Read more about Hyperledger Burrow here.
-Developers can create chaincode on it.
+Fabric used to have Hyperledger Burrow.
+It was a project under the Hyperledger community that provided a blockchain client.
+It also provided a smart contractor interpreter, modeled after EVM.
+You can read more about Hyperledger Burrow.

 Component #2: Accounts